 First, the federal government should return to the study of our federal system and its programs, including how to provide different kinds of support to states under different scenarios and the effects of different aid formulas.
 ARPA relied on the tools at hand to distribute funds, such as the number of unemployed in a state or the relative amount of aid a city would receive under Community Development Block Grant program, which were reasonable choices under the circumstances.
 But we do not need to settle for reasonable estimations of need based on programs designed for other purposes when it comes to the allocation of hundreds of billions of dollars.
 Historically, the federal government has conducted such studies through the Advisory Commission on Intergovernmental Relations (ACIR), but the Commission was disbanded in 1996 by a Republican Congress, with the acquiescence of a Democratic President.
-President.
-The ACIR should be reestablished and tasked with establishing thoughtful formulas for providing specific and general governmental aid to the states.
+President of Previding specific and general governmental aid to the states.